 If you have any questions about how to apply please contact the office at (972) 721-5181 or firstname.lastname@example.org.

 Once accepted to the program registration forms must be submitted to register for courses.
-In addition, a second program payment of $1500 is immediately due upon acceptance.
-Final payment for the program is due May 8.
+In addition, a program deposit of $500 is immediately due upon acceptance to reserve a student's place on the program.
+A second payment of $1500 is due in March and final payment is due in May.
 Payment may be made by mailing a check to the University of Dallas Rome & Summer Programs Office or by using the university's online payment portal, CashNet.

 The following documents are required for students under the age of 18 by the start of the program.
 Two sets of these forms must be obtained but only one set of the documents should be mailed to the office.